MANOJPATRA1991/GameZone/README.md

   5. To run the application in your local environment, the command is `python project.py`

   6. Once the server is up and running go to `http://localhost:8000` from your browser to view the app.

-### Description

-This project titled GameZone displays games for certain pre-defined categories to a user.
-If the user is logged in, he/she can create new game data and edit their own data if needed.
-The app also has a user who acts as an admin with full access to perform CRUD operations on the database for improvement.

-This web application is live on [GameZone](https://gamezonev2.herokuapp.com/)

 ### References
 1. [Python Documentation](https://docs.python.org/3/)